siliconvalley4u/MLImageRecognition/README.md

 ## Getting Started

-Core ML require macOS 10.13, iOS 11, or tvOS 11.
+The Core ML require macOS 10.13, iOS 11, or tvOS 11.
 This example project runs only in iOS 11.